OxfordSKA/OSKAR/python/docs/interferometer.rst

 Interferometer
 ==============

-Use this class to run interferometry simulations from Python using OSKAR.
+Use the :class:`oskar.Interferometer` class to run interferometry simulations from Python using OSKAR.
+It requires a model of the sky, a model of the telescope and the observation parameters as inputs, and it produces a set of simulated visibility data and (u,v,w) coordinates as outputs.

 The most basic way to use this class is as follows:

 1. Create a :class:`oskar.SettingsTree` object for the